usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.4.1.2.
 Evidence Collection Requirements

-See [Section 5.2.1.
-Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.
+The CSP SHALL collect the following from the applicant:

 1. One (1) piece of SUPERIOR or STRONG evidence **if** the issuing source of the evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence **and** the CSP validates the evidence directly with the issuing source; **OR**
 2. Two (2) pieces of STRONG evidence; **OR**
 3. One (1) piece of STRONG evidence plus two (2) pieces of FAIR evidence.

+See [Section 5.2.1.
+Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.

 #### 4.4.1.3.
 Validation Requirements

+The CSP SHALL validate identity evidence as follows:

+Each piece of evidence SHALL be validated with a process that is able to achieve the same strength as the evidence presented.
+For example, if two forms of STRONG identity evidence are presented, each piece of evidence will be validated at a strength of STRONG.

 See [Section 5.2.2.
 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence.

-Each piece of evidence SHALL be validated with a process that is able to achieve the same strength as the evidence presented.
-For example, if two forms of STRONG identity evidence are presented, each piece of evidence will be validated at a strength of STRONG.

 #### 4.4.1.4.
 Verification Requirements

-See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.
+The CSP SHALL verify identity evidence as follows:

 1. At IAL2, at least one piece of STRONG identity evidence is required.
 At a minimum, the applicant's binding to the STRONG identity evidence must be verified by a process that is able to achieve a strength of STRONG.
 2. KBV SHALL NOT be used for in-person (physical or supervised remote) identity verification.

+See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.

 #### 4.4.1.5.
 Presence Requirements

-In-person and remote identity proofing are allowed.
+The CSP SHALL support In-person or remote identity proofing.
 The CSP SHOULD offer both in-person and remote proofing.

 #### <a name="4-4-1-6"></a> 4.4.1.6.
 Address Confirmation